16 Procrastination Examples Destroying Your Life

 Conclusion

-Procrastination it’s a common problem.
+Procrastination is a common problem.

-I’ve been working on it for years now and trust me: if you keep procrastinating, you’ll never reach your goals.
+I’ve been working on it for years now, and trust me: if you keep procrastinating, you’ll never reach your goals.

 If these examples of procrastination seem familiar to you, then it’s time to act.